Saikel-Orado-Liu/Spontaneous-Replace/src/main/resources/CHANGELOG/spontaneous-replace.en_us.md

 ### Update:

-- 'Dense Silk' can now be crafted.
+- 'Compact Gossamer' can now be crafted.
-- 'Sticky Silk' can now be crafted.
+- 'Sticky Compact Gossamer' can now be crafted.

 ### Change: